-Fireworks are an amazing part of summer celebrations, from Memorial Day and Fourth of July to backyard barbecues, family reunions, summer weddings, city festivals and more.
+Fireworks are an amazing part of summer celebrations, from Memorial Day and Fourth of July to weekend backyard barbecues.
 Even beyond summer, fireworks are popular for New Year’s Eve bashes, national commemorative days, concerts and sporting events.
 But what about the birds that have to share the sky with fireworks?

 How Fireworks Hurt Birds

-It is a common misconception that because most fireworks are used at night, they don’t affect the birds because birds aren’t nearly as active after dark.
+Many people believe that because they use fireworks at night, they don’t affect birds since most are less active after dark.
 This logic disregards nocturnal birds such as owls and nightjars, but it is also completely false.
 Fireworks can be dangerous, even deadly, to all types of birds, no matter when the pyrotechnics are lit.
 Different hazards that fireworks pose to songbirds, hummingbirds, shorebirds, ducks, raptors and more include:

-- Injuries: If active fireworks come into contact with birds in any way, they can cause severe burns and other injuries to birds’ plumage, eyes and skin.
+If active fireworks come into contact with birds in any way, they can cause severe burns and other injuries to birds’ plumage, eyes and skin.
 If the bird survives, it may be subject to severe infections because of the composition of fireworks and how the wounds may be contaminated.
-These injuries can take weeks or months to heal, or the bird may be permanently disfigured and unable to survive.
+These injuries can take weeks or months to heal.
+The bird may even be disfigured permanently, which makes it very difficult to survive.

-- Pollution: Fireworks create a wide range of pollution, including air pollution from the dense smoke of large displays to the ash and debris left by even the smallest backyard fireworks fun.
-When fireworks are not cleaned up properly, those pollutants can contaminate birds’ habitats and wash into local water sources, including creeks, rivers and lakes.
+Fireworks create a wide range of pollutants.
+This includes the air pollution from the dense smoke of large displays and the ash and debris left by the smallest backyard fireworks.
+When you don’t clean up fireworks properly, those pollutants can contaminate birds’ habitats and wash into local water sources, including creeks, rivers and lakes.

-- Habitat Loss: When fireworks get out of control, the resulting wildfires can destroy large tracts of natural habitat, including grasslands, wetlands and forests.
+When fireworks get out of control, resulting wildfires can destroy large tracts of natural habitat, including grasslands, wetlands and forests.
 Those habitats are not easy to replace.
 Recovery can take years, during which time local bird populations will suffer as they no longer have suitable food sources, shelter or nesting areas.

-- Noise: The loud booms of fireworks may seem impressive to us, but it can damage birds’ sensitive hearing.
-Without the ability to hear predators or distinguish songs and calls appropriately, birds will be at a marked disadvantage to survive, and may have more difficulty finding mates and raising young.
+The loud booms of fireworks may seem impressive to us, but it can damage birds’ sensitive hearing.
+Without the ability to hear predators or distinguish songs and calls appropriately, birds will be at a marked disadvantage to survive.
+They may have more difficulty finding mates and raising young.
 Even without hearing damage, loud noises can startle birds and they may accidentally collide with obstacles or otherwise sustain injuries during fireworks displays.

-- Stress: The loud noises, bright flashes and unexpected crowds of fireworks displays can cause great stress to birds, particularly during the summer nesting season.
-Brooding birds may abandon their nests to seek safer locations, leaving eggs and chicks vulnerable to predators and without essential care.
+The loud noises, bright flashes and unexpected crowds of fireworks displays can cause great stress to birds, particularly during the summer nesting season.
+Brooding birds may abandon their nests to seek safer locations.
+This leaves eggs and chicks vulnerable to predators and without essential care.
 Birds that become disoriented from fireworks may collide with buildings, trees, fences, poles and other obstacles, leading to impact injuries or fatalities.

 See also: What Keeps Birds Out of Your Yard